busterjs/prefsink/Readme.md

     prefs.get("id", 42);

-Given one of those modules, Preferences uses the following property lookup:
+Given one of those modules, Prefsink uses the following property lookup:

 1. Does the preference module export `id`?
 Use that
 2. Is `process.env.MYPROJECT_ID` set?
 Use that